utkrishtsharma/hpchw2/README.md

 % cd build
 % cmake ../

+When building on Cori, make sure you are on a KNL node when doing the compilation.
+The Cori login nodes are *not* KNL nodes, the Cori login nodes have Intel Xeon E5-2698 processors, not the Intel Xeon Phi 7250 processors.
+The simplest way to do this is grab an interactive KNL node: salloc --nodes 1 --qos interactive --time 01:00:00 --constraint knl --account m3930

 Special instructions for MacOSX platforms:

 On Prof. Bethel's laptop, which is an intel-based Macbook Pro running Big Sur, and